menu

 Center Hill is a tiny city located in the state of Florida.
 With a population of 957 people and just one neighborhood, Center Hill is the 437th largest community in Florida.

-Because occupations involving physical labor dominate the local economy, Center Hill is generally considered to be a blue-collar town.
-60.53% of the Center Hill workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Center Hill, you'll notice that it is more blue-collar than most other communities in America.
+60.53% of Center Hill’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Center Hill is a city of construction workers and builders, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Center Hill who work in maintenance occupations (7.89%), teaching (7.24%), and management occupations (6.36%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Center Hill has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Center Hill has few renters and college students.
 But the biggest reason it is quieter in Center Hill than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Center Hill may be for you.